daice77/nfl_agent/README.md

-Sure!
-Below is the Python source code required for your project, along with a `README.md` file to guide you through setting it up.

----

----

 # Fantasy Football AI Agent

 This project is an AI agent designed to help you manage your fantasy football team.
-It utilizes LangGraph to integrate various tools, including statistics retrieval, web search for the latest news, team management, trade evaluation, and waiver wire monitoring.
+It utilizes LangChain to integrate various tools, including statistics retrieval, web search for the latest news, team management, trade evaluation, and waiver wire monitoring.

 ## Table of Contents